polistern/pboted_docs/docs/docs/devs/building/unix.md

 ```
 cd build
 cmake <cmake options> . # see "CMake Options" section below
-cmake                   # you may add VERBOSE=1 to cmdline for debugging
+make                    # you may add VERBOSE=1 to cmdline for debugging
 ```

 - Put binary to `/usr/sbin/`